 Large schools of this iridescent, light blue and apple green fish live among branching Acropora corals in the Mediterranean and Red Seas, and the Indian and west-central Pacific Oceans.
 They largely graze on phytoplankton and zooplankton, which are tiny plants and animals, as well as algae, larval fishes and fish eggs.
 When breeding, the males will fiercely guard the nest to protect the eggs.

-Find the beautiful blue-green chromis in Wild Reef.
+Find the beautiful blue-green chromis in Wild Reef, Plankton Revealed and Wonder of Water.

 Brown: Southern Sea Otter (Enhydra lutris nereis)